-Our office is committed to serving St. Joseph County families who have experience any type of domestic abuse.
+Our office is committed to serving St. Joseph County residents who have been victims of sexual assault or child abuse.
 In an effort to fulfill this commitment, the Special Victims Unit offers the following services free of charge:

 - Assistance in filling out paperwork for protective orders.

 - Individual case management/advocacy and referrals

 You do not deserve to be hit, threatened, or sexually assaulted.
 Do not suffer alone.
 Please call 574-235-7818 if you are interested in any of these services.

 Originally established in 1996 as the ST.O.P.
 Unit, the Special Victims Unit (SVU) was renamed and expanded in January, 2003, under the leadership of then newly elected Prosecutor Michael Dvorak.
 Previously focusing exclusively on domestic violence cases, the SVU was reorganized into a model of multi-jurisdictional, multi-disciplinary collaboration in investigation and prosecution.
 All St. Joseph County cases involving child physical and sexual abuse, child neglect and exploitation, and adult sex crimes are investigated and prosecuted by the SVU.

 This specially trained unit of the St. Joseph County Prosecutor's Office consists of: